patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 		file.close()
 ```

-In this function we create a new `File` object, assign a location to
+In this function, we create a new `File` object, assign a location to
 save the file.
 We then check if we can write to the location that we
 assigned, printing out an error if not.
 If the location is writeable
 we serialize our `game_data` into JSON and write it to the file using
 the `store_line` method.
-Finally we close the file.
+Finally, we close the file.

 The location of the `user://` path differs depending on the platform.
-For Windows this usually exists within `APPDATA` and for Linux/Mac it
+For Windows, this usually exists within `APPDATA` and for Linux/Mac it
 is `~/.PROJECT_NAME`.
 I added a `print` statement so that the location
 is outputted to the console on save.